 Orna Avitan, Assistant Teacher

 Hi!
-I am known as “Bieber” to the many children I have taught over the past 39 years.
+I am known as “Bieber” to the many children I have taught over the past 43 years.
 I am originally from Trenton, New Jersey where I attended Rider College.
 When my daughter was 3 and attending nursery school, I was asked if I would like to “help out” with her class.
 I fell in love with all of the children and I have been working as a toddler teacher ever since.
 I am a widow with a wonderful daughter, Nicole, who is also a teacher.
-I am very fortunate that I am able to see my grandson Brody each day as he is a student in our school.
 I definitely feel that teaching your children is the most rewarding career that I could have chosen.
 I look forward to creating many more happy memories as a member of the teaching staff of the Temple Beth Torah School of Early Learning at Old York Road Temple- Beth Am.

 Jessica Bryman, Assistant Teacher

-As the mother of two children who attend the School of Early Learning, I have seen firsthand what an incredible school it is.
-That is why I am so excited to be a part of the school as an assistant teacher this year.
-I have had many experiences working with children including as a swim instructor, camp counselor, nanny, and most importantly as a mom.
+As the mother of two girls who have graduated from the School of Early Learning, I have seen firsthand what an incredible school it is.
+My years as an assistant teacher at SOEL have brought me so much joy and I can’t wait to see what this year brings.
+When I’m not teaching, I love spending time with my family and friends and spending my summers at Camp America Day Camp.
 I look forward to watching your little ones grow and flourish!

 Marsha Cohen, Assistant Teacher